noi-techpark/opendatahub-docs/source/intro.rst

 * Internet portals and websites.
 Data are retrieved from the |odh| and visualised within graphical charts, graphs, or maps.

-There are many services and software that rely on |odh|\'s Data, which are listed in the :ref:`applist` section, grouped according to their
-maturity: production stage, beta and alpha stage.

 .. _domains-diagram:

 .. figure:: /images/domain.png